-Accessibility overlay startup AccessiBe closes $28M series A – TechCrunch
+Accessibility overlay startup accessiBe closes $28M Series A – TechCrunch

 “AccessiBe scans and analyzes every website every day.
 We know, automatically, exactly what are the interactive elements of the site, where people click, put their mouse, or stay the longest,” he explained.
 “Combining this with probability algorithms we run (matching every site element to every site element of over 100,000 websites including an insane amount of artificial data), we are able to know exactly what each and every element of the site is and adjust it so it is accessible adhering to WCAG 2.1 level AA.”
 (The WCAG guidelines can be perused here.)

-Likewise considerations that overlays can interfere with existing accessibility tools, for example if a user has a browser or add-on that automatically captions images or reads out text a certain way; Ekerling said accessiBe defers to user-side tools on these things.
+Likewise, regarding considerations that overlays can interfere with existing accessibility tools, for example if a user has a browser or add-on that automatically captions images or reads out text a certain way, Ekerling said accessiBe defers to user-side tools on these things.
 And it also works on mobile browsers, which many previous overlays didn’t.

 There’s also the more philosophical question of whether, by having accessibility essentially something you can turn on and off, a site owner is maintaining a sort of “separate but equal access” to their content.
 That’s a big no-no in this field, like a restaurant having a separate dining room for people with wheelchairs rather than adding a ramp to the front door.
-Of course since accessiBe doesn’t make a separate site or permanently modify the source code, it clearly isn’t that.
+Of course, since accessiBe doesn’t make a separate site or permanently modify the source code, it clearly isn’t that.
 But it’s equally clear that the base site isn’t built to be accessible — it just has a layer of accessibility spread over the top.

 The company’s position is that their overlay provides everything needed for ADA compliance and WCAG best practices, and as such constitutes a complete solution for making a website accessible.
-Others contend that this is not the case and at any rate that developers should not be incentivized to ignore accessibility while building because they think a third party service can provide it with one line of code.
+Others contend that this is not the case and at any rate that developers should not be incentivized to ignore accessibility while building because they think a third-party service can provide it with one line of code.

-accessiBe is also working on a user-side version that isn’t reliant on a website including the widget, something that could potentially be very helpful to a lot of people but do little to make the web more accessible in its fundamentals.
+AccessiBe is also working on a user-side version that isn’t reliant on a website including the widget, something that could potentially be very helpful to a lot of people but does little to make the web more accessible in its fundamentals.
 That takes dedication by many independent actors and businesses.
-The recently hired Michael Hingson, “chief visionary officer,” acknowledges this while also asserting the usefulness of well-done overlays.
+The recently hired Michael Hingson, “chief visionary officer,” acknowledges this, while also asserting the usefulness of well-done overlays.

 Every website should be accessible, that much everyone can agree on.
-But it’s a long, complicated, and expensive road to get there.
+But it’s a long, complicated and expensive road to get there.
 Tools like accessiBe may not be a permanent solution, but they can make a website more accessible tomorrow — and potentially less vulnerable to lawsuits alleging noncompliance with ADA rules — where deeper changes may take months or years to achieve.